for every generation.

 Responsible Down Standard (RDS): RDS aims to ensure that down and feathers come from animals that have not been subjected to any unnecessary harm.

-Wood-Derived Fabric Policy: Our wood-derived fabric policy, which we developed in partnership with CanopyStyle, Canopy's sustainable fashion and forestry initiative, to ensure our suppliers do not use wood from ancient, endangered, high-conservation or high carbon–value forest areas to make cellulose-based textiles, including rayon, modal, viscose, and lyocell.
+Wood-Derived Fabric Policy: In partnership with CanopyStyle, a third-party sustainable fashion and forestry initiative, we set this policy to help ensure our suppliers do not use wood from ancient, endangered, high-conservation or high carbon–value forest areas to make cellulose-based textiles, including rayon, modal, viscose, and lyocell.

-Washwell: Developed in 2016, our Washwell program uses at least 20% less water compared to conventional garment-wash methods.
+Washwell: Developed in 2016, our Washwell program for denim and woven bottoms, like khakis, uses at least 20% less water compared with conventional wash methods.

-- Workplace Cooperation Program (WCP): We believe that improving dialogue and relations between workers and management can help prevent labor disputes, resolve problems, give greater voice to workers, and improve productivity and competitiveness.
-Our Workplace Cooperation Program (WCP) sets up committees that comprise of both workers and management representatives who are trained to work together to help address workplace issues, from overtime and worker well-being to washroom sanitation and better quality of food in the canteen.
+Workplace Cooperation Program (WCP): We believe that improving dialogue and relations between workers and management can help prevent labor disputes, resolve problems, give greater voice to workers, and improve productivity and competitiveness.
+The Gap Inc. Workplace Cooperation Program (WCP) sets up committees that are comprised of both workers and management representatives who are trained to work together to help address workplace issues, from overtime and worker well-being to washroom sanitation and better quality of food in the canteen.
+Additionally, we have a goal that by 2025, 100% of workers employed in strategic supplier factories will have their voices heard through representative, gender-equitable workplace committees.

-- Supervisory Skills Training: We launched the Supervisory Skills Training (SST) program to reach mid-level managers and provide them with the skills to improve communication with workers.
+Supervisory Skills Training: Gap Inc. launched the Supervisory Skills Training (SST) program to reach mid-level managers and provide them with the skills to improve communication with workers.
 SST gives supervisors and middle managers a deeper understanding of important leadership and supervisory concepts.
 Participants are trained to avoid a passive or authoritarian style of leadership, and to strike a fair balance between the interests of the company and the interests of staff.
+Through the SST, we have a goal that by 2025, 100% of strategic supplier factories will have achieved gender parity at the supervisor level.

 Circularity: Materials are valuable, and one of the best things we can do is keep those materials in use for as long as possible and help ensure they never become waste.
 Joining the circular economy means shifting our thinking about design, how we wear and care for products, and where products eventually go, so that they can get reused and recycled.
 To do so, we are building programs to address product end of life and create circular design systems that reduce waste and increase recycling, upcycling, and reuse.